-If a member is present at a meeting of London Councils Leaders' Committee, Grants Committee, Transport and Environment Committee, or their executives or Audit Committee or Capital Ambition Board or any other meeting, and has a disclosable pecuniary interest relating to any business that is or will be considered at the meeting, you must not:
+If a member is present at a meeting of London Councils Leaders' Committee, Grants Committee, Transport and Environment Committee, or their Executive Committees or Audit Committee, Capital Ambition Board, Young People's Education & Skills or any other meeting, and has a disclosable pecuniary interest relating to any business that is or will be considered at the meeting, they must not:

-participate in any discussion of the business at the meeting, or if you become aware of your disclosable pecuniary interest during the meeting, participate further in any discussion of the business, or participate in any vote or further vote taken on the matter at the meeting.
+participate in any discussion of the business at the meeting, or if they become aware of their disclosable pecuniary interest during the meeting, participate further in any discussion of the business, or participate in any vote or further vote taken on the matter at the meeting.

 1 The national rules are in Chapter 7 of the Localism Act 2011 and in the secondary legislation made under the Act, particularly in The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 (S.I.
 2012/1464).
+2 Such rules, in one form or another, have existed for decades.
+The new rules are similar to

 2 Such rules, in one form or another, have existed for decades.
 The new rules are similar to the rules that were in place prior to the Standards Board regime.
 Those rules, originating in the Local Government Act 1972 and the Local Government and Housing Act 1989, involved local authority members registering their pecuniary interests in a publicly available register, and disclosing their interests and withdrawing from meetings in certain circumstances.
 Failure to comply with those rules was in certain circumstances a criminal offence, as is failure to comply in certain circumstances with the new rules.
-3 Refer to Appendix A for paragraph 20 of Schedule 6 (Standing Orders) of London Councils

-Refer to Appendix A for paragraph 20 of Schedule 6 (Standing Orders) of London Councils Agreement.
+3 Refer to Appendix A for paragraph 20 of Schedule 6 (Standing Orders) of London Councils Agreement.